 Ah, Montreal!
-Home to the famous Canadiens ice hockey team (who?), friendly people who confusingly speak two languages at the same time when greeting you (what?), and the place to be for some amazing culinary experiences (where?)!
-There is much to do and much to see in this hip city so consider this list of 10 best things to do in Montreal, your starting point.
+Home of the famous Canadiens ice hockey team, friendly people who greet you in two languages simultaneously, and some amazing culinary experiences.
+If that sentence left you both confused and intrigued, welcome to Montreal!
+There is much to see and so much to do in this hip city so consider this your list of the ten best things to do in Montreal: a jumping-off point.

-Before we start on the list, the main thing to keep in mind is that Montreal basically experiences two seasons: dark, ice cold winters and warm, humid summers.
-Depending on the time of year, your choice of things to do in Montreal will differ a lot!
+Before we start on the list, the main thing to keep in mind is that Montreal basically experiences two seasons: dark, ice-cold winters and warm, humid summers.
+Depending on the time of year, your choice of what to do in Montreal will differ a lot!

-In the winter, it is often too cold to even walk around outside, so lots of people will disappear in underground shopping malls like a bunch of marmots or dance en masse at ice festivals to stay warm (and pray for the sunlight to chase away the depressing darkness).
+In the winter, it is often too cold to even walk around outside, so lots of people will disappear in underground shopping malls like a bunch of marmots or dance en masse at ice festivals to warm their (and please the Canadian sun-gods into chasing away the darkness).

-In the summer, it is warm and sunny, and the perfect time to discover the city, check out some festivals, relax in the park and make lots of local friends so you will have a warm place to stay during winter!
+Montreal in the summer is warm and sunny and the perfect time to discover the city, check out some festivals, relax in the park, and make lots of local friends.
+Local friends mean having warm couches to crash on once Montreal’s winter rolls around!

 1. Walk up Mont-Royal

 Walk up Mont-Royal’s long, windy paths and enjoy the view of the city from the lookout point above.
-For the sporty people among us, join the locals along with some excellent jogging paths, or, if you just want to enjoy the nature, take your time admiring the skyline and squirrels who are not afraid of stealing your lunch.
-The best days are where you can sit down on a picnic blanket, enjoy the greenery around you and read a book.
-Believe me, Montrealers love doing this on every sunny day.
-Plus, they smoke so much weed while hanging around the mountain you will become high by default.
-Ah, summer!
+For the sporty people among us, join the locals on the excellent jogging paths, or, if you just want to enjoy the nature, take your time admiring the skyline and squirrels.
+Just watch your lunch; those bastards are crafty!

 3. A Night Out in Montreal